Greek centrist party To Potami to back government reforms

 ATHENS Greek centrist party To Potami will back a government blueprint of fiscal reforms submitted in parliament to secure desperately needed aid from international lenders to stave off bankruptcy, a spokesman said.

-"Certainly we will authorize the prime minister to bring a deal," spokesman Dimitris Tsiodras told Reuters after the party's parliamentary group met.
+"Certainly we will authorise the prime minister to bring a deal," spokesman Dimitris Tsiodras told Reuters after the party's parliamentary group met.

 To Potami has 17 seats in Greece's 300-member parliament.